Priyadarshini-U/Bibilioteca_Priyadarshini/README.md

 ##Project Description

-    Library Manangement System that supports bookDetails check-in, check-out and other related functionality of books and movies
+    Library Manangement System that supports bookDetails check-in, check-out and other related functionality of available_books and movies
 User login and admin login implemented.

 ##Dependencies